-This course provides an understanding of the nature and dynamics of the American federal system of government, including all levels of government - federal, state, county, municipal, and special districts.
-Topics include the reciprocal influences of local, state, and federal bureaucracies, and revenue sharing among different unite of government as well as the complex nature of state-local and inter-local relations in an urban setting.
+This course will focus on the nature and dynamics of the American federal system of government, including all levels of government: federal, state, county, municipal, and special districts.
+Topics include: the reciprocal influences of local, state, and federal bureaucracies, revenue sharing among different units of government, and the complex nature of state-local and inter-local relations in an urban setting.
+(3 credits)

 Student Learning Outcomes (SLOs)

 After completion of this course students are expected to have achieved a considerable knowledge of the following topics related to intergovernmental relations.
 Specifically, each student should be able to:

 - Identify the basic tenets of modern intergovernmental relations.

 - Explain the theoretical foundations of a federalist system.

 - Apply the legal aspects of intergovernmental relations.